oneapi-src/oneDPL/documentation/library_guide/macros.rst

 ---------------------------------- ------------------------------
 ``ONEDPL_ALLOW_DEFERRED_WAITING``  This macro allows waiting for completion of certain algorithms executed with
                                    device policies to be deferred.
 (Disabled by default.)

+                                   When the macro evaluates to non-zero, a call to a oneDPL algorithm with a device policy might return before the computation completes on the device.

+                                   ..
+Warning:: Before accessing data produced or modified by the call, waiting for completion of all tasks in the corresponding SYCL queue is required;
+                                      otherwise, the program behavior is undefined.
 ---------------------------------- ------------------------------
 ``ONEDPL_FPGA_DEVICE``             Use this macro to build your code containing |onedpl_short| parallel
                                    algorithms for FPGA devices.
 (Disabled by default.)